 It was also an opportunity for families to display their contribution to the state, as the performance of their sons reflected on their standing in the community.

-The Festival of the Gymnopaedia, therefore, was not just a celebration, but a vital part of the Spartan education system and military training.
+The Festival of the Gymnopaedia, therefore, was not just a celebration, but an important part of the Spartan education system and military training.